 It’s no surprise that keeping your campus clean has never been more important than it is now.
 High-touch areas must be routinely disinfected and sanitized, both of which require significant time and attention to complete properly.
 For many college campuses, cleaning teams are already stretched thin, so keeping up with increased cleaning requirements may require additional staff or overtime.

-A better alternative is autonomous cleaning solutions, like Whiz, the autonomous vacuum sweeper from Softbank Robotics.
+A better alternative is autonomous cleaning solutions, like Whiz, the commercial robot vacuum from Softbank Robotics.
 Whiz offloads up to 30% of your cleaning team’s time by autonomously vacuuming large carpeted areas like hallways, study rooms, and lounge areas.
 The time saved gives your existing facilities maintenance crew the ability to focus on thorough disinfection and sanitization.
 In addition, because they have adequate time to complete each task, cleaning teams can maintain higher levels of cleaning quality and will not need to resort to ineffective spot cleaning.

 2. Improve Air Quality in Indoor Spaces